-Places are coordinated and allocated by the admissions team at Bucks County Council using their admissions criteria.
-Please visit their website http://www.buckscc.gov.uk/services/education/school-admissions/.
+Places are coordinated and allocated by the admissions team at Bucks County Council's using their admissions criteria.
+They can be contacted via email at admissions@buckscc.gov.uk.

 Finally

 We hope you will be entirely happy with the school, but we know that concerns do arise from time to time.
 In the first instance please ask to see your child's class teacher.
 If the matter remains unresolved please contact the year leader or headteacher.
 A copy of our complaints procedure is available on the school website.